roytang/blog/content/posts/2008/07/eventide-prerelease.md

 [Cinder Pyromancer][7]

-for me out loud when I played it and I realized it didn&#8217;t actually hit creatures (not as awesome as I thought!) and I lost the first game due to pretty much having only a dorky 0/1.
+for me out loud when I played it and I realized it didn&'t actually hit creatures (not as awesome as I thought!) and I lost the first game due to pretty much having only a dorky 0/1.
 I boarded it out for a

 [Snakeform][8]